jd28/rollnw/issues/rollnw-client-blueprint-authoring.md

 New objects get the requested resource identity and display name through the appropriate existing native operation.
 Default a new object's tag to its requested resource reference; the editor can change it later.
-Its UUID follows the plan's new-blueprint identity policy.
+Keep its UUID empty because this is a blueprint, not an instance.
 Begin with empty inventory, equipment, local variables, and scripts unless the audited profile initializer explicitly requires authored values.
 There is no inherited instance placement or arbitrary selected object's state.